 As modern laptops and PCs phase out their built-in DVD drives, users from forums like Microsoft, Quora, and Apple Discussions are looking for ways to transfer their DVD collections to USB flash drives.
 Whether it's converting homemade films for easy access or finding a way to watch DVDs on a TV via USB, the demand for convenient solutions is growing.
-Users are also curious about how to transfer DVD without drive, how to bypass copy protection, and which formats work best for playback on various devices.
+Users are also curious about how to transfer DVDs without drive, how to bypass copy protection, and which formats work best for playback on various devices.

 There's a simple copy-and-paste method for transferring DVDs without copy protection, like homemade DVDs, to a USB flash drive.
 The requirement is a DVD drive on your laptop, or an external DVD drive that can run your DVDs, and a USB flash drive.
 However, keep in mind that this method may not result in files playable on mobile players.